Gigaspaces/xap-docs/site/content/xap/12.3/admin/the-sla-deterministic.markdown

 # Limitations

+Deterministic deployment has the following limitations:

-* Deterministic deployment supports only clusters with singe backup (X,1).
+* Supports only clusters with singe backup (X,1).
-* Deterministic deployment requires to set _max-instances-per-zone_ to 1.
+* Requires setting the `max-instances-per-zone` parameter to 1.

 In the above example: max-instances-per-zone="A/1,B/1".

 {{% note%}}
-The property `com.gs.grid.gsm.provision.maxBackupDelay=10s` by default controls the delay until we instantiate a `backup` space.
+The property `com.gs.grid.gsm.provision.maxBackupDelay=10s` by default controls the delay until we instantiate a `backup` Space.
 This gives enough time for the first instance to be elected as a `primary`.
-You may increase this delay, e.g. to "20s" (20 seconds) if your instance availability takes longer.
-Set this property in `XAP_GSM_OPTIONS` environment variable.
+You can increase this delay, for example to "20s" (20 seconds), if your instance availability takes longer.
+Set this property in the `XAP_GSM_OPTIONS` environment variable.
 {{% /note %}}